 Non-functional testing is done to check non-functional parameters of the database such as performance (load and stress handling), recovery, security, etc.

 - Load Testing: In load testing, the system’s ability to manage the load of multiple transactions happening at the same time, is checked.
 Testers check the response time of the database system during this testing.

 - Stress Testing: In stress testing, the system’s robustness is checked.
 The system is loaded with multiple users and transactions until the database system’s breakpoint is reached or the system is failed.

 Database testing is required by all the complex applications of today as most of them deal with extensive data.
-Database testing demands superior knowledge of database and if is highly recommended that experienced testers are used to perform this testing as it is an extremely important type of testing.
+It demands superior knowledge of databases and it is highly recommended that experienced testers are used to perform this testing as it is an extremely important type of testing.